By Toni Brannagan

 Meditation is definitely having a moment, so chances are you’ve already heard of this guided meditation app, which has received rave reviews for a few years now.

 You can try out the first 10 sessions for free, and subscribers get access to Headspace’s extensive library of meditation techniques and exercises.
 Some of their topics include meditation essentials, managing stress and anxiety, falling asleep and waking up, and personal growth.

 No matter what, cute notifications about breathing exercises aren’t substitutes for mental health treatment, but there *is* an app for that.
 (I don’t even remember what commercial that’s referencing, help.)

 If IRL therapy isn’t available to you due to financial or time constraints, online therapy can be a pretty useful alternative — Talkspace makes it easy to connect with an accredited therapist or counselor that suits your needs.

 Do you spend too much time on your phone?
 It’s 2018, and you’re halfway through an article about apps, of course you do!
 The Forest app is designed to boost your productivity by forcing you to unplug.

 If you manage not to check Twitter during the times you designate, you earn currency that can be used to plant trees—wait for it—both IRL and in your very own virtual forest.
 To date, the app has sponsored over 300,000 tree plantings!

-Even attempting to be a mindful consumer can be stressful AF — but luckily, there’s an easier way to figure out exactly what is going on inside the products you buy.
+Even attempting to be a mindful consumer can be stressful — but luckily, there’s an easier way to figure out exactly what is going on inside the products you buy.

 The Think Dirty app allows you to scan your household and beauty products for toxic ingredients, and even suggests alternatives.
 Their website also features a list of pre-approved, *clean* brands.